chensixx/saliency-animation/README.md

 In about 20 minutes, all the saliency maps will be in folder "predictions/" Then run
 	python img.py
 now you will get an array of numbers. they are motion magnitude of the change between every frame.
-If you want difference between every n frames just change line 20 into range(n,size,n) and line 21 into [x-5] line 22 to [x]
+If you want difference between every n frames just change line 20 into range(n,size,n) and line 21 into [x-5] line 22 to [x].
 I already have all the motion magnitude arrays in index.html from line 221.

 Step 5: Now comment line 470 and 431, uncomment line 430, save; refresh your page on browser now it will run in the custom speed.